data-describe/data-describe/docs/designs/time_series.md

 We should incorporate date columns into the existing code that auto detects column types.
 We would need to add plots that at the very least plot the response variable against the date variable and output the raw univariate graph as well as decompositions into trend, seasonality, cyclicity and residual.
 This can be a simple function call as described below to output to a notebook.

 By default, pandas objects are time zone unaware.
-When autodetecting datetime columns, Data Describe should warn the user if a time zone is not set for the column and either set it to the local time zone explicitly or use UTC time.
+When autodetecting datetime columns, data-describe should warn the user if a time zone is not set for the column and either set it to the local time zone explicitly or use UTC time.
 Outputs of datetime columns should always have the time zone set.

 ## Design